 and documented by competent persons to ensure that the designed equipment, if built, will satisfy all the detailed specified requirements, as contained in the VP and URS.

 I have written before in these documents that certain things are critical, well here we are again.
 You have taken great trouble to write, and have approved, a URS and a

 VP, now a vendor (or could be in house) has come forward and presented a design that they have prepared, and they state it will satisfy your requirements.
 This is where the majority of major project problems are manufactured, not obvious immediately, but materializing later in the project time line.

 The Design Qualification is the only document that is going to confirm that the design will work.
-It must be carried out by qualified people who can challenge the design performance.
-If you have no such persons on your staff you must contract them in, or contract the DQ out.
+It must be authored and executed by suitably qualified persons who are knowledgeable enough to challenge the proposed design and its performance.
+If you have no such persons on your staff you must contract them in, or contract the authoring of the Design Validation protocol out.

 When I arrive on site to manage a project, my very first task is always to get to grip with the design, get all the drawings and review them.
 I do this because thirty years of experience has made me very aware, that I need to know the design is good.
 So often this is not the case, and very often there are glaring abnormalities.
 When these are highlighted with the client and their vendors, only the vendors are smiling.
 The client had accepted the design and the vendor had quoted for that design, any changes will be extra to the quoted price.
 Sometimes this has run into seven figures.